TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 [`::selection`](https://css-tricks.com/almanac/selectors/s/selection/) allows you to change the highlighting when a user selects text on the page.

  There are lots more!
-Have a quick browse through the [pseudo-element docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements) to see a fuller list of what's possible.
+Have a quick browse through the [pseudo-element docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements) to see a complete list of what's possible.

 ### Attribute Selectors
 The last tool we're going to add to the box is attribute selectors.
 Recall that an attribute is simply anything in the opening tag of an HTML element - such as `img='picture.jpg'` or `href="www.theodinproject.com`.